gdsports/NSGadget_Teensy/README.md

 Select "NS Gamepad" from the "Tools > USB Type" menu.

 This example contains proof of concept code for various modes of operation.
+All USB controllers are active so the result is a kind of co-pilot mode.
+The NS sees a single gamepad but two or more people can be using controllers.
+For example, one person is driving with one controller while the other is aiming and shooting using a different controller.

 ### Use flight control stick as a gamepad